AathreyaG/reactai-starter/user-story.md

-### **Title: Search Product Catalog**###
+### **Title: CSV File Upload**

-User Role: As a GSA Acquisition Workforce member, I want to search the product catalog so that I can quickly find specific items using filters.
+User Role: As a Catalog Manager, I want to upload a CSV file so that I can populate the catalog database efficiently.

 Functional Description:

-The system should provide a search functionality that allows users to filter the product catalog by various fields such as NSN, common name, and description.
-This feature should return results quickly, even with a large dataset, and provide an intuitive interface for inputting search criteria.
+The system should allow users to upload a CSV file containing catalog data.
+The backend should validate, parse, and store this data in PostgreSQL.
+The UI should provide real-time feedback during upload and notify users upon completion.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the catalog search page
+GIVEN I am on the file upload page
-WHEN I enter a keyword into the search bar
+WHEN I select a valid CSV file and click "Upload"
-THEN the system should display a list of items matching the criteria
+THEN the system should process the file, validate its format, and store the data in the database

 **Acceptance Criteria**:

-- The search should handle queries by NSN, common name, and description.
-- The search results must be returned within 2 seconds for a dataset of 2.5 million items.
-- The UI should support pagination for large result sets.
+- The system must support CSV file uploads up to 100MB.
-- If no results are found, an appropriate message should be displayed.
+- If the file is invalid, an error message must be displayed.

-Story Points: 8 (High complexity)

-**Impact Analysis**:

-Backend Implications:

-- Implement search API endpoint using Node.js and Express.
-- Optimize database queries for speed and efficiency using PostgreSQL indexes.
-- Implement caching strategies to enhance performance (e.g., Redis).

-Frontend Implications:

-- Create a search bar component with auto-suggestions.
-- Implement result rendering components with pagination controls.
-- Manage state using React Context or Redux for search queries and results.

-**Development Subtasks**:

-- Frontend: Develop search input and result display components.
-- Frontend: Implement pagination and result filtering UI.
-- Backend: Create and optimize search API endpoint.
-- Backend: Implement caching for frequent queries.

-**Testing Subtasks**:

-- Test search functionality with valid and edge case queries.
-- Test performance for large datasets to ensure results within 2 seconds.
-- Validate pagination and filtering on the client side.
-- Perform security tests (e.g., SQL injection protection).

----

-### **Title: Edit Catalog Entry**###

-User Role: As a Catalog Manager, I want to edit catalog entries so that I can update product information as needed.

-Functional Description:

-The system should allow users to edit existing catalog entries directly from the product detail view.
-Changes should be validated and saved to the database, with the UI providing feedback on success or failure.

-**GIVEN-WHEN-THEN Scenario**:

-GIVEN I am viewing a product detail
-WHEN I click "Edit" and modify the fields
-THEN the system should save the changes and update the catalog

-**Acceptance Criteria**:

-- Users must be able to edit all fields of a product entry.
-- Changes must be validated before saving.
-- Updates should reflect in the database immediately.
-- An error message should be displayed if validation fails.
+- Upon successful upload, data should be inserted into PostgreSQL.
+- The system must provide progress feedback while uploading.
+- Logs must be stored in AWS CloudWatch for debugging.

 Story Points: 5 (Moderate complexity)